lukas2511/debian-installer/README.md

 During gateway configuration the gateway does not have to be in the same subnet as the configured IP.
 ifupdown2 handles this perfectly well, allowing for e.g. routes through link-local addresses.

+# How it works

+The installer first asks for some installation details, e.g. filesystem and raid options.

+After confirming the details the installer starts to partition the selected disks, sets up raids, creates filesystems, etc. It prepares all mounts in `/mnt`.

+For the actual installation the installer script simply uses rsync to copy the rootfs of the running live ISO to the new rootfs.
+It procedes to deinstall some packages inside the new rootfs (e.g. the live-boot functions).

+Finally some configurations are updated, initramfs gets regenerated and grub gets configured and installed.

 # Automatic installation

 The installer checks for a partition labeled `INSTALL_CFG`, looking for three